-A sea of pink, so dense you cannot see the sky – Japanese cherry blossom in full bloom is a singular, unforgettable sight.
+A sea of pink, so dense you cannot see the sky.
+Japanese cherry blossom is a mesmerizing sight.
 The significance of cherry trees goes back centuries in Japanese culture.
-Known as ‘sakura’, these delicate pink flowers symbolize the brevity and preciousness of life.
+Known as ‘sakura’ the pink flowers symbolize how short and precious life is.

-Being as delicate as they are, they need lots of love and attention to thrive.
-Travel with us on our Majestic Japan tour for the privileged opportunity to meet with one of the cherry blossom doctors who perform this highly-specialized job.
-In the beautiful setting of Hirosaki Castle in Amouri, you’ll learn how they take meticulous care to ensure that each tree is healthy and thriving during the blossom season each April.
+Travel with us on our Majestic Japan tour and have the privileged opportunity to meet with a specialized Cherry Blossom Doctor.
+In the beautiful setting of Hirosaki Castle in Amouri, you will learn how they take meticulous care to nurture the cherry blossom trees.
+This ensures that each and every one is healthy and thriving during the blossom season each April.

 Discover this on: Majestic Japan